 However, it is also important to consider that a guilty plea is looked at favourably in the judicial system as it demonstrates remorse by the offender Court and could result in a less severe penalty.
 For example, the Court may determine that alternative punishments such as community corrections orders, intensive correction orders or conditional release orders are appropriate punishments relative to the specific crime.

-For the most accurate and honest advice relating to your specific case, please contact our dedicated criminal defence lawyers to schedule a conditional and FREE first consultation.
+For the most accurate and honest advice relating to your specific case, please contact our dedicated criminal defence lawyers to schedule a confidential consultation.

 You also have the option to plead not guilty to the charges of forgery should you wish.
 If you decide to plead not guilty, a brief of evidence will be served.
 This brief contains all the evidence that the prosecution will use to try and convict you of forgery.
 Our expert criminal defence lawyers will thoroughly and carefully examine this brief and provide you with advice in relation to the findings.
 Once the evidence has been considered, you will have the ability to adhere to the not guilty plea or change your plea to guilty.
 Regardless of the decision, a hearing date will be set.